ibm-cloud-docs/account/catalog-add-private.md

 1. Review the version details, and click **Next**.
 1. Configure the preinstallation, and click **Next**.
 1. Configure the deployment details by setting the access that's required to run the installation script and setting the deployment values, and click **Next**.
+1. Review and add security and compliance controls, and click **Next**.

 ### Terraform
 {: #catalog-config-tf}